databricks-industry-solutions/cv-playground/README.md

 ## Overview

 This repository is intended to be a _`"playground"`_ where we share **Applications of Computer Vision Solutions on Databricks**.
 As a start we will highlight [Instance Segmentation](https://www.ultralytics.com/glossary/instance-segmentation) application(s) in medical imaging using [Ultralytics **YOLO** (You Only Look Once)](https://github.com/ultralytics/ultralytics) framework.

+In addition we have now added an example of a local developer experience using asset bundles, Python wheel tasks, shell scripts, and a patched torchdistributor framework for multi-node/multi-GPU training on Databricks with a CLIP model and a Kaggle dataset.
+Focus is intended to be on functionality, developer experience, local export of cluster logging to Volumes rather than results of the training itself.
+See deep_learning_devex folder.

 Other CV applications will be added when available.
 <!-- _... stay tuned!_   -->

 ---